kiewic/reference-incorrectly-held-at-CefShutdown/README.md

 13 ntdll!RtlUserThreadStart
 ```

-Notice that the Main thread already started the shutdown:
+But notice that at the same time the main thread has already started the shutdown:

 ```
    0  Id: e9ec.98dc Suspend: 1 Teb: 000000d9`79bb9000 Unfrozen